-Evolution wouldn’t have been possible without mutations, for example About 12,000 years ago a single human had a mutation that granted them the incredible power to digest milk from a cow.
-Today this mutation is a common trait and we’ve got entire industries devoted to producing and selling cow milk in various forms.
+Evolution wouldn’t have been possible without mutations.
+For example, About 12,000 years ago, a single human had a mutation that granted them the incredible power to digest milk from a cow.
+Today this mutation is a common trait, and we’ve got entire industries devoted to producing and selling cow milk in various forms.

 1. Immunity to malaria

-Sickle-cell anemia is a hereditary disease which is characterized by a mutated form of hemoglobin that causes red blood cells to take on a distorted shape which reduces the ability to carry oxygen.
+Sickle-cell anemia is a hereditary disease which is characterized by a mutated form of hemoglobin that causes red blood cells to take on a distorted shape, which reduces the ability to carry oxygen.
 Even though this is obviously a disadvantage, there is a bright side as sickle cells have proven to be resistant to malaria.

 People with sickle-cell anemia carry two copies of the mutation, but individuals with only a single copy can maintain the malaria resistance without exhibiting any sickle-cell symptoms.
-It is because they still have enough normal shaped red blood cells to nullify the effects of misshapen ones.
+It is because they still have normal enough shaped red blood cells to nullify the effects of misshapen ones.